jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ### Setting The Constraints

-You might notice that in the *constraint function* definitions above, there is nowhere for the values of the constraints to be set.
-The values of the constraints on your *constraint functions* need to be set after creating a SNOBFit object in MATLAB, before running the experiment.
+The values of the constraints for each constrained property are set after creating a SNOBFit object in MATLAB, before running the experiment.

 To set up your SNOBFit object for the above optimisation:
 ```